Now.js Framework Documentation

 Overview

-data-on-load calls a global function after API-driven content is ready (similar concept to data-script, but different lifecycle).
-It runs on the element that declares the attribute and is intended ONLY for initialization that should happen after an API payload has been loaded and inserted into the DOM.
-Typical callers are ApiComponent (when API data is rendered), FormManager (when form data is loaded, often via API), and TableManager (when a table's API data has been fetched and rendered).
-Do not use data-on-load as a page navigation hook.
+data-on-load calls a global function after API-driven or binding-driven content is ready (similar concept to data-script, but different lifecycle).
+It runs on the element that declares the attribute and is intended ONLY for initialization that should happen after a payload has been inserted into the DOM.
+Typical callers are ApiComponent, FormManager, TableManager, and FormManager's declarative submit-result binding.

-The function receives a normalized data payload (not the full TemplateManager context): TemplateManager will pass context.state?.data ?? context.data ?? context as the second argument.
+The function receives the TemplateManager context object as the second argument.
+In practice:

 Use it to: